20 Jun 2008

 The Enneagram proposes that there are nine basic personality types, each of which has one deep fixation (or 'sin'- seven of them relate to the classical seven deadly sins) that make us see the world in a distorted way.
 Since we grow up with this distortion, it's as if we're in a kind of trance, seeing things only from our perspective.
 The healthier we are psychologically, the better able we are to move beyond our trances.

-I suppose it's obvious that the parables are not good advice.
+I suppose it's obvious that the parables are not examples of good advice.
 What shepherd, after all would actually leave behind ninety-nine sheep on the hillside while searching for one that got lost?
 What businessman would employ people for different hours and then pay them all exactly the same wages?

 His examples make a lot of sense.
 After the first introductory chapter, he examines each type in turn and the parables or incidents in Jesus' life that he believes were intended for people with this type.
 I thought they all seemed appropriate and could see his point of view, even if I didn't full agree with everything he said.